Looking to shake your style up a bit for the new year? Why not try out a few of these sustainable fashion trends for 2022?

 How to wear it: Cactus leather is super strong, so accessories made from the stuff can be sported in even the harshest, wettest conditions.

-10. 3D Printed Clothes & Accessories
+8. 3D Printed Clothes & Accessories

 How to wear it: The reality is that it’s most likely you’re going to find 3D fashion in the form of accessories, like shoes and bags.
 We think Rothy’s ankle booties, which are 3D knitted, will go with anything in your closet!

-12. Practical Puffas
+10. Practical Puffas

 As people crave more and more to be outdoors, you can expect a boost in fancy and functional outerwear.
-It should be able to withstand any kind of weather, but of course, look super chic at the same time.
-And that pretty much describes puffas!
-Just make sure yours is cruelty-free, like the one below by Culthread, which uses rescued deadstock black faux leather, faux fur and Thermore 100% post-consumer recycled plastic insulation, instead of animal down.
+It should be able to withstand any kind of weather.
+And of course, it should look super chic at the same time.
+And that pretty much describes puffa jackets in general!